department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/design/request_flow.md

 Type of facility page, shown if user and type of care are Community Care eligible
 ![type_of_facility](request-flow/type_of_facility.png)

-VA facility page, sorted by distance from VA Profile address
+VA facility page, with facilities from registered sites that support the chosen type of care, sorted by distance from VA Profile address
 ![facility](request-flow/facility.png)

-VA facility page, sorted by distance from current location
+VA facility page, facilities sorted by distance from current location
 ![facility_by_current_location](request-flow/facility_by_current_location.png)

 VA facility page, alert shown if browser blocks location services